ngsanluk/prompts/README.md

 - `generate 5 short bullet points to introduce cloud computing to non-tech students`

-- `list for advantages of cloud computing`
+- `list 4 advantages of cloud computing`

 - `rewrite it for absolute beginner`